-The SkyTech Prism (ST-PRISM-0011) configuration in our review is an excellent future-proofed gaming with a unique design, looks good and feels so good in-game.
+The SkyTech Prism configuration in our review is an excellent future-proofed gaming with a unique design, looks good and feels so good in-game.
+Simply put, if you can crack the price, you’re getting a powerhouse, capable of running any processor-hungry productivity tasks, graphics-heavy AAA games seamlessly.

 The SkyTech Prism (ST-PRISM-0011) is extremely powerful, beautiful, game-centric and can be anything you want it to be.
 This pre-built gaming desktop offers tons of features that you can only find in a custom PC, and its Lian Li PC-011 white tempered case showcases the neat interior components.